andyl/termato/README.md

 Check out the `loop` function in the module `Termato.Zookeeper` to see how the failover works.
 Just a few lines of code!

-Ambient, ubiquitous Pomodoro!

 ## Notes

 Termato is a nice fit for OTP.
 It uses a collection of server processes - Agents, GenServers and Tasks.

 To get Termato into shape for wide distribution, you'd need to find a portable solution for reading single-characters from the keyboard, which caused me some difficulty.
 See my hack in `Util.Kb.getch`.

 ## Contributing